Karachi Port Trust FC

 Karachi Port Trust Football Club served as the football section of Karachi Port Trust.
 Founded during the British Raj, it is one the oldest football teams in Pakistan.
 Based in Kharadar, Karachi, the club played their home matches at KPT Stadium.
 The club used to compete in the National Football Championship and Pakistan Premier League.

 History

 Early years

 The football team was established during the British Raj, and is believed to have been founded in 1887, the year the Karachi Port Trust was established.
 By the 1930s, the team was reported playing in several tournaments in Karachi.

 Post-independence (1947–1960s)

-In 1959, the team captained by Pakistan national team left winger Ibrahim, and including other internationals such as goalkeeper Abdul Ghani Shamoo, toured Portuguese-ruled Goa for two friendlies.
+In 1959, the team captained by Pakistan national team left winger Ibrahim, and including other internationals such as goalkeeper Shamoo Abdul Ghani, toured Portuguese-ruled Goa for two friendlies.
 An opening game in Panaji against a local Goa XI ended in a 1–1 draw, and a second match in Margão against a Goa Selection ending in a 0–1 loss for KPT.
 Some sources state a win for KPT in the first match.